BeyzanurArslaan/technical-debt-analysis-sonarqube/README.md

 ## 📖 Overview

-This repository presents a technical debt analysis of the Checkstyle open-source project using **SonarQube**.
+This repository presents a technical debt analysis of the **Checkstyle** open-source project using **SonarQube**.

-The project evaluates software quality by analyzing maintainability, reliability, security, code smells, technical debt, and test coverage.
-Based on the findings, improvement opportunities and refactoring recommendations are discussed.
+The analysis focuses on software quality by evaluating maintainability, reliability, security, code smells, technical debt, and test coverage.
+Based on the findings, refactoring strategies are proposed to improve the overall quality of the project.

 ---